-Human beings all have a built-in instinct to share their lives with others, whether it is the opposite sex or the same sex.
+Human beings all have a built-in instinct to share their lives with others.
 We are drawn to our prospective partner by an indefinable, invisible web that has the ability to consume us.
 The feeling of belonging, sharing and communicating is very important to humans.
 However, many cannot open up to their partners and they keep problems and worries bottled inside, leading to the first crack in the breakdown of a relationship.

 Once one of the partners discovers the other has been ‘living a separate life’ by furtive actions and taking part in undisclosed activities, jealousy and suspicion creep into the relationship.
 Reasons for keeping problems to yourself can be fear of failure, letting a partner down, or trying to prevent hurting them.
 Whatever the motive, it can be the first step to destroying your partner’s trust and generating a feeling of betrayal